jonbnewman/mobx-store-provider/docs/motivation.md

   - Creating and instrumenting the React Context.

-  - Maintaining the imports and exports of the `Provider` and `Context` (especially cumbersome if you have multiple models).
+  - Maintaining the imports and exports of the `Provider` and `Context`.

+    This is especially cumbersome if you have multiple models.

   With **mobx-store-provider** model instances as well as access to their `Provider` and `Context` are managed for you through a simplified and terse API.